animeshshastry/quadx_software/README.md

 ### Made for self-calibration, system-identification and gust rejection demonstration.
 Tested on Teensy 4.0

 The firmware is currently being built and is being tested on a quadcopter / quadrotor.
+To use SE(3) controller, VIO data input through rosserial is required.

 To use this firmware follow these 2 easy steps:
 1. Clone this repository in your Arduino folder.